MecaLab/Babofet_T2w/segmentation_module/inference_module/README.md

     -   Renames the images to match the `Subject_Session_0000.nii.gz` format expected by LongiSeg.
     -   Generates a `patientsTs.json` file, which maps subjects to their sessions, a requirement for the longitudinal model.
 -   **Called by**: `run_inference_pipeline.sh`

+### 3. Move Predictions (`03_move_pred.py`)

+This script organizes the final output files into a clean, BIDS-compliant structure.

+-   **Functionality**:
+    -   Moves the generated segmentation masks from the temporary inference directory.
+    -   Renames the files to follow BIDS conventions (e.g., `sub-Borgne_ses-01_desc-longiseg_dseg.nii.gz`).
+    -   Places them in the final `derivatives/longiseg` directory under the corresponding subject and session.
+-   **Called by**: The Slurm job submitted by `run_inference_pipeline.sh`.